🎉 Our Office 365 Reporting Tool is now available in Azure Marketplace 🚀

 For monitoring email deletions in Microsoft 365, it's essential to ensure that audit log is enabled for all mailboxes in your Microsoft 365 tenant.

-To simplify this process, use AdminDroid's Exchange mailbox audit settings report to verify if the audit log is enabled or bypassed for the mailboxes.
+To simplify this process, use AdminDroid's Exchange mailbox audit settings reports to verify if the audit log is enabled or disabled for the mailboxes.

 • Using this collection of reports, you can obtain detailed lists of audit-enabled mailboxes and audit-disabled mailboxes separately.